giltayar/blog/posts/using-jsm-esm-in-nodejs-a-practical-guide-part-3.md

 And it will replace the `add` function in `add.js` with the above mock.
 Simple and efficient.

 That's it for tooling.
-There's just one more (very important!) tool missing in our toolbox, but that is covered in the next section.
+There's just one more (very important!) tool missing in our toolbox....

 ## <a id="section-07"></a>TypeScript

 Companion code: <https://github.com/giltayar/jsm-in-nodejs-guide/tree/main/07-typescript>

-I gave a talk last year, and said that TypeScript wasn't yet ready for transpiling to Node.js JSM.
+I gave a talk last year, and said that TypeScript wasn't yet ready for JSM in Node.js.
 Not sure what changed, but it's definitely ready now.
 Let's first look at the `tsconfig.json`.

 Code: <https://github.com/giltayar/jsm-in-nodejs-guide/blob/main/07-typescript/tsconfig.json>